2019 Digital Ally 400

 The 2019 Digital Ally 400 was a Monster Energy NASCAR Cup Series race held on May 11, 2019, at Kansas Speedway in Kansas City, Kansas.
-Contested over 271 laps—extended from 267 laps due to an overtime finish, on the 1.5 mile (2.4 km) asphalt speedway, it was the 12th race of the 2019 Monster Energy NASCAR Cup Series season.
-Brad Keselowski won the race, his third of the season and 30th career victory overall.
+Contested over 271 laps – extended from 267 laps due to an overtime finish – on the 1.5 mi asphalt speedway, it was the 12th race of the 2019 Monster Energy NASCAR Cup Series season.
+Brad Keselowski won the race, his 3rd of the season and 30th career victory overall.

 Report

 Background

 Kansas Speedway, the track where the race was held.

 Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas.
-It was built in 2001 and hosts two annual NASCAR race weekends.
-The NTT IndyCar Series also raced there until 2011.
+It was built in 2001 and hosts a pair of NASCAR race weekends annually, while the IndyCar Series also raced there from 2001 to 2010.
 The speedway is owned and operated by the International Speedway Corporation.